When you’re trying to lower inflammation, it’s not just about adding the “good” foods. It’s about cutting the worst offenders first.

 Trans fats

 Artificial trans fats are highly inflammatory and should be avoided at all costs.
-They’ve been connected with hardening of the arties and heart disease.
+They’ve been connected with hardening of the arteries and heart disease.
 These are fats that have been chemically altered to stay fresh for longer and are banned in many countries.

 Sources of trans fats